Crowd surge kills at least 8 at Houston music festival

 “It was definitely the most chaotic festival environment that I’ve been in,” Harris said.
 “I felt uneasy all day.”

-She got trapped behind a barricade while photographing performer Don Toliver because about 300 fans rushed the area.
-They ended up behind the security barricade with her.

-She encountered a similar scene at a different stage for the main act.
-She left the media pit after three songs because of the disorder, which resulted in people being pulled over the security barricade to receive medical attention.
+Finner defended the amount of time it took for the event to be canceled.

+“You cannot just close when you’ve got 50,000 — over 50,000 — individuals, OK?”
+Finner said.
+“We have to worry about rioting — riots — when you have a group that’s that young.”

 At one point, Gerardo Abad-Garcia was pressed so tightly into the crowd that he could not move his arms off his chest.
-During Toliver’s performance, which came before Scott’s appearance, he started getting concerned for his safety.
+During the performance that came before Scott’s, he started getting concerned for his safety.

 “I just couldn’t breathe.
 I was being compressed,” he said.
 A security guard helped him and others climb a fence and get out.

-Note: This story has been corrected to show that Travis Scott is 30 years old, not 29.